Voyager-Poland/Voyager.BackgroundWorker/README.md

   }
 }
 ```
-## 🔧 How to configure external lock
+## 🔧 How to configure the external lock

 After custom implementation the class Voyager.BackgroundWorker.ExternalLock.
 There is the possibility to use the logic in the service by registration through the method: